packmad/packmad.github.io/about.md

 > Listen, Morty, I hate to break it to you, but what people call "love" is just a chemical reaction that compels animals to breed.
 It hits hard, Morty, then it slowly fades, leaving you stranded in a failing marriage.
 I did it.
 Your parents are gonna do it.
 Break the cycle, Morty.
 Rise above.
 Focus on science.
 > [[Rick and Morty]](https://en.wikipedia.org/wiki/Rick_and_Morty)

-But I always was a terrible student.
+But I have always been a terrible student.
 Why?
 Because I love break rules, I search the shortest path, I do not accept what I see and I want to do also whatever I love giving my best effort.

 That’s why I’m in love with [computer security](https://en.wikipedia.org/wiki/Computer_security).
-More precisely my research topic are:
+More precisely my research topics are:
 * [Mobile Security](https://en.wikipedia.org/wiki/Mobile_security)
 * [Reverse Engineering](https://en.wikipedia.org/wiki/Reverse_engineering)
 * [Binary/Malware Analysis](https://en.wikipedia.org/wiki/Malware_analysis)